Page 267

 AI Interpretation

-The Mess links sculpture, bridges, mistakes, boulevard love, and soul-loss in a confession that distrusts belonging even while imagining intelligence as dreamlike aftermath.
+The Mess links sculpture, bridges, mistakes, boulevard love, and soul-loss in a confession that distrusts belonging even while treating aftermath as intelligance.

 Making love to a sculpture strips desire of gender and warmth, leaving contact with form itself.
-The crossed bridge and immediate return suggest indecision, but the speaker insists that leaving and coming back do not cancel attachment.
-"There is the best intelligence your gonna get" sounds grimly earned, as if error and aftermath teach more than any clean conviction.
-Even so, the refusal to join remains firm.
+The bridge crossing and immediate return suggest indecision, but the speaker insists that coming baek does not mean the place was unloved.
+The best intelligance is grimly earned through error and aftermath, while the final refusal to join remains firm even in youth imagined after the fact.

 'The Mess': making love to a sculpture, male or female would make no difference; crossing the bridge and coming back does not mean he disliked the place.
 The closing refusal: 'if I were yoyng, no matter how / hard it is, I still would not join.'